Program to keep children engaged in education trials new family approach

 “Our families are at the centre of everything we do – the approach in the framework is founded in building engagement, capacity and confidence in the parents, carers and students we work with.”

-Fourteen Learning for Life communities across Australia are now trialing the framework implementation.
+Fourteen Learning for Life communities across Australia are now trialling the framework implementation.
 This work has included conducting ‘implementation readiness assessments’, delivering training to staff and coaching for team leaders.

 Ms Field said learnings and feedback on issues such as barriers and enablers would inform the framework’s implementation nationally.